12 Military Background Check Disqualifiers & Military Waiver Rules

 6. Dependency Status – individuals with dependents under the age of 18 may be denied enlistment.
 Married individuals with more than two dependents under the age of 18 and unmarried individuals with one dependent under the age of 18 will require a waiver in order to enlist.

-7. Judicial restraint – individuals that are currently incarcerated, on probation, on bond, or on parole will not be eligible.
+7. Judicial restraint – individuals who are currently incarcerated, on probation, on bond, or on parole will not be eligible.

 8. Felony Convictions – individuals with felony convictions will not normally be able to enlist, however, it is possible to get a waiver for certain crimes.